William S. Burroughs: The London years

 Burroughs supported himself and his addiction by publishing pieces in small literary presses.
 His avant-garde reputation grew internationally as hippies and college students discovered his earlier works.
-He developed a close friendship with Antony Balch and lived with a young hustler named John Brady who continuously brought home young women despite Burroughs' protestations.
+He developed a close friendship with Antony Balch and lived with a young hustler named John Brady who continuously brought home young women despite Burroughs's protestations.
 In the midst of this personal turmoil, Burroughs managed to complete two works: a novel written in screenplay format, The Last Words of Dutch Schultz (1969); and the traditional prose-format novel The Wild Boys (1971).

 It was during his time in London that Burroughs began using his "playback" technique in an attempt to place curses on various people and places who had drawn his ire, including the Moka coffee bar and the London HQ of Scientology.
 Burroughs himself related the Moka coffee bar incident:

 Here is a sample operation carried out against the Moka Bar at 29 Frith Street, London, W1, beginning on August 3, 1972.
 Reverse Thursday.
 Reason for operation was outrageous and unprovoked discourtesy and poisonous cheesecake.
 Now to close in on the Moka Bar.
 Record.
 Take pictures.
 Stand around outside.
 Let them see me.
 They are seething around in there ...
 Playback would come later with more pictures ...
 Playback was carried out a number of times with more pictures.
 Their business fell off.
 They kept shorter and shorter hours.
 October 30, 1972, the Moka Bar closed.
 The location was taken over by the Queen's Snack Bar.

 In the 1960s, Burroughs joined and then left the Church of Scientology.
 In talking about the experience, he claimed that the techniques and philosophy of Scientology helped him and that he felt that further study of Scientology would produce great results.
 He was skeptical of the organization itself, and felt that it fostered an environment that did not accept critical discussion.
 His subsequent critical writings about the church and his review of Inside Scientology by Robert Kaufman led to a battle of letters between Burroughs and Scientology supporters in the pages of Rolling Stone magazine.